scifir/scifir-units/README.md

 ### Space

 Inside scifir-units the space can be measured with float or with length.
 Secondarily, any scalar_unit can be used as measure of space, because inside science there are modelings of imaginary spaces, where the length is not used.
 Because of that reason, all coordinates and point classes are template classes that accept floats or scalar_unit classes.

+### Dimensions

+Inside scifir-units a **basic dimension** is a dimension considered basic under the SI system of units.
+Different to that, a **simple dimension** is a dimension without any derived dimension.
+That's, it's a dimension that's not an abbreviation of two or more other dimensions.

 ### Angle